Taylor Trammell Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in the league.

-- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.79).
+- The Pirates have the eighth-ranked team ERA across all MLB pitching staffs (3.83).

+- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
+He has a 4.50 ERA in 50 2/3 innings pitched, with 35 strikeouts.

-- In his last time out on Saturday against the Arizona Diamondbacks, the right-hander went six innings, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.